Clearwater Drowning Accident Lawyer

 Drowning accidents could also be product liability-related claims.
 Defective pool parts, flotation devices and pool toys can all cause drowning or near-drowning accidents.
 One of the more severe product recalls due to a drowning hazard that has occurred in the past few years is over pool drain covers.

-Some models of pools and spas came equipped with a defective drain cover which broke off easily.
+Some models of pools and spas come equipped with a defective drain cover which broke off easily.
 With the pool drains exposed, some individuals became caught underwater due to the strong suction and drowned.

 A Leading Cause of Child Death in the U.S.